Nickelodeon (film): Reception

 Critic John Simon called the film "a sanity test: anyone who catches himself laughing at any of it at this late date should seriously consider committing himself to the nearest mental hospital even though in his case a cure is hardly to be hoped for."

+Filmink magazine argued, "even different casting would have fixed other issues with the film… it’s overlong running time, the fact that it spans years, all the endless zappy talk that isn’t particularly witty (a hallmark of Bogdanovich written dialogue), characters falling in love at the drop of a hat (ditto)."

-As of March 2022, the film holds a rating of 8% on the review aggregator Rotten Tomatoes based on 12 reviews, with an average rating of 4.7 out of 10.
+As of August 2023, the film holds a rating of 7% on the review aggregator Rotten Tomatoes based on 14 reviews, with an average rating of 4.7 out of 10.

 Alternative versions

 The 2009 DVD release includes a 125-minute "Director's Cut" in black and white.
 "There's nothing to distract you", said Bogdanovich, "Ryan's blond hair and blue eyes don't distract you, and you focus on the action in an easier way.
 That's why the funniest movies ever made were silent comedies—Buster Keaton, Harold Lloyd, Charlie Chaplin.
 It focuses the attention in a different way, and color is distracting for that sort of thing."